eonmakesthings/Capstone/README.md

 This repository contains the firmware, ROS 2 nodes, and communication scripts developed for the **Warehouse Sorting Robot Using Visible Light Communication (VLC)** Capstone project.

-The system enables a **TurtleBot 4** robot to receive and execute motion commands transmitted via **visible light**, removing the need for RF or Wi-Fi infrastructure.
+The system enables a **TurtleBot 4** robot to receive and execute motion commands transmitted via **visible light**, providing an alternative to traditional RF and WiFi infrastructure.
-Communication between a fixed LED luminaire and the robot’s onboard receiver (BeagleBone Black + OpenVLC cape) is achieved through **VLC-to-UDP relaying**, bridging light-based signaling into ROS 2 motion commands.
+Communication between a fixed LED luminaire and the robot’s onboard receiver (BeagleBone Black + OpenVLC cape) is achieved through **VLC-to-UDP relaying**, communicating ROS 2 motion commands over visible light.

 ---